 Please consult the Undergraduate and Graduate Registration Schedule for specific days and times for registration.
 During early registration, undergraduate registration time slots are assigned based on your last name and your credit count (including in progress courses); graduate students may register at any time between November 5- 25.

-In-Person Registration for undergraduates in Bayley Hall runs from March 27 – April 14; graduate students may register in person from April 7 – 11.
-In-Person registration is offered as an option for those students who cannot or choose not to register online.
-In-Person registration requires that you bring your signed grid sheet to the Registrar Service Counter in Bayley Hall.
-If you need to register for a closed course, present your signed add/drop form in person during the In-Person Registration period, but register for all other courses online.
+In-Person Registration for undergraduates in Bayley Hall runs from November 6 – 25 by class beginning with seniors (see grid); graduate students may register in person from November 10 – 14.
+In person registration is offered as an option for those students who cannot take advantage of online registration during their assigned time or who could not resolve their registration holds in advance of their assigned web time slot.
+Bring your signed grid sheet to the Registrar Service Counter in Bayley Hall during your assigned in person time slot or any time thereafter.
+If you need to register for a closed course, present your signed add/drop form in person during the In-Person Registration period.

 Special Instructions for Graduate Continuing Non-Matriculated Students

 If you are in a certificate program, contact your adviser in your college to get your PIN and to secure course approval.
 If you are a non-matriculated graduate student, you should contact an adviser in the department in which you are studying for advisement and course approval.
 The adviser can give you your PIN, or you may present a signed grid at the Registrar Service Counter in Bayley Hall to register and/or to get your PIN.
 Reminder: new PINs are generated for spring registration; your Fall PIN will not work for spring registration.
 PINs for Spring registration begin with a 1.